AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 >[!NOTE]
 >
->Currently only Gmail, Outlook, and Mail.ru support testing the AMP format.
+>Only Gmail and Mail.ru support testing the AMP format.

-For Gmail and Outlook, you must first add the sender address(es) you are using to the allowlist to deliver from Adobe Campaign for the Gmail and Outlook accounts you are targeting.
+For Gmail, you must first add the sender address(es) you are using to the allowlist to deliver from Adobe Campaign for the Gmail accounts you are targeting.

 To do this:
 1. Make sure the option enabling dynamic email is checked for the relevant email provider(s).
 1. Copy the sender address displayed in the delivery's **[!UICONTROL From]** field and paste it into your email provider account settings' appropriate section.

-For further details, consult the [Gmail](https://developers.google.com/gmail/ampemail/testing-dynamic-email) and [Outlook](https://docs.microsoft.com/en-gb/outlook/amphtml/register-outlook#individual-mailbox-registration) developer documentations.
+For further details, consult the [Gmail](https://developers.google.com/gmail/ampemail/testing-dynamic-email) developer documentation.

 ![](assets/amp_from_field.png)